AdaCore/spark2014/docs/lrm/source/packages.rst

 13. A ``constituent`` of a synchronized state abstraction shall be either a synchronized object or another synchronized state abstraction.

+.. _tu-fe-refined_state_aspects-14:

+14. A ``constituent`` of a non-external state abstraction shall be neither an effectively volatile object nor an external state abstraction.

 .. _etu-refined_state_aspects-lr:

 .. centered:: **Static Semantics**